swax/NAISYS/docs/007-web-auth.md

 #### SSO Mode (Hub Available)

-On login, the session token is written **only** to the hub `web_users` table.
+On login, the session token is written **only** to the hub `supervisor_users` table.
 The local user table's session field is set to `!sso` as a placeholder (not a real token).
 The hub user record is upserted (created or updated) with credentials and session data.

 On each request, the middleware checks **only** the hub for the session token.
 If valid, it resolves (or auto-provisions) the local user by `uuid`.
 Logging out from either app clears the hub session token (the user record persists), effectively logging the user out of both apps.

-On login, if the user doesn't exist locally but exists in the hub `web_users` table, the app auto-provisions a local user from the hub credentials.
+On login, if the user doesn't exist locally but exists in the hub `supervisor_users` table, the app auto-provisions a local user from the hub credentials.

 #### Standalone Mode (No Hub)